sbt/sbt-native-packager/src/sphinx/DetailedTopics/paths.rst

 ---------------------
 This table gives you a quick overview of the setting and the scope you should use.
 Paths which do not begin with a ``/`` are relative to the universal directory.
+The scopes are ordered from general to specific, so a more specific one will override the generic one.
+Only the listed scopes for a setting a relevant.
+Any changes in other scopes will have no effect!

 ========================================================  ===================  =====================  =======
 output path                                               scopes               archetype              comment